 Steps to Clean Urine and Eliminate Odor from Carpets

-The process of getting rid of urine smell from carpets calls for a series of steps that vary depending on whether the stain is fresh or old.
+The process to remove urine smell from carpet calls for a series of steps that vary depending on whether the stain is fresh or old.
 No matter if it is your pet’s mishap or someone’s spill, following each step helps guarantee the odor is wiped out.
 And if you need an extra hand, you can always book a same-day cleaning service in NYC to tackle stubborn smells fast.
 Below are the steps for cleaning fresh and dried urine stains in case you need them as a reference.

 Cleaning Fresh Urine Stains